elenaspb2019/kubernetes-migration/README.md

 **Container**

-Container is a runnable instance of an image.
-Container is relatively well isolated from other containers and its host machine.
+А сontainer is a runnable instance of an image.
+A container is relatively well isolated from other containers and its host machine.
 You can run several instances of one image on the same host.

 **Registry**

 Storage of images.
 Can be private or public.
-Largest public registry is `hub.docker.com`.
+The largest public registry is `hub.docker.com`.
 It will be used by default.

 See also:
 - [Docker overview](https://docs.docker.com/engine/docker-overview/)

 ## Prerequisites <a name="prerequisites"></a>

-Docker is available for different platforms but this user guide is primary for Windows platform.
+Docker is available for different platforms but this user guide is primarily for the Windows platform.
-General system requirements can be found in [Docker Installation Guide](https://docs.docker.com/docker-for-windows/install/#system-requirements) article.
+General system requirements can be found in the [Docker Installation Guide](https://docs.docker.com/docker-for-windows/install/#system-requirements) article.
-In addition to this you should install:
+In addition to this, you should install:
 - [Docker](https://docs.docker.com/docker-for-windows/install/)
 - [Git](https://git-scm.com/download/win) (optional, since you can download this repository as .zip).

 ## Build <a name="build"></a>

-Following step-by-step guide describes how to wrap your application inside image.
+The following step-by-step guide describes how to wrap your application inside an image.
-As as example we will take Python application called `ExampleApp`, which accepts HTTP-requests on port 8000.
+For example, we will take a Python application called `ExampleApp`, which accepts HTTP-requests on port 8000.

 1. Create folder structure as follows: